ProjecVirgil/VirgilAI/README.md

 ## ⚠️ TO BE CONSIDERED
 1. The entire project is only at the albor and is not 100% complete
 2. Virgilio without the API insert and without the connection will not function fully
-3. **FOR NOW** many command works only in italian except for the question at GPT (so any questions not covered by the default commands)
+3. The api for GPT is almost free but is necessary inser the credit/debit card (sorry i know is annoying) 💸
-4. The api for GPT is almost free but is necessary inser the credit/debit card (sorry i know is annoying) 💸
+4. I do not guarantee the robustness of the code and software at100% for now also the ML models are still under development and study and may not be 100% accurate

 ## 💎 RoadMap for the ProjectVirgil